Guide to product research

 - Don’t ask for opinions, ask about experiences.

 Don’t forget to thank the respondents who took part in your research!
 After your conversation (a must-do) and in the process, if that fits.

 We highly recommend reading “The Mom Test” by Rob Fitzpatrick at least once and getting more practice interviewing if you want to learn asking new questions, answers to which will not misdirect you and your product.

 How to make sure your statistical sampling is enough

-Qualitative researches are aimed at reconstructing the sense of your interviews, not statistical generalization.
+Qualitative research are aimed at reconstructing the sense of your interviews, not a statistical generalization.

 How to filter insights out of the pile of gathered data

-The earlier you start making your own researches – the sooner you’ll learn picking and combining frameworks that suit your needs.
+The earlier you start making your own research — the sooner you’ll learn to pick and combine frameworks that suit your needs.